 Aruba is a dream destination for many, conjuring images of unbelievable shades of turquoise water and soft white sand.
-Throw in some pink flamingos, ocean caves, and desert hikes and you’ve got to admit – Aruba packs a big punch.
+Throw in some pink flamingos, mysterious caves, and desert hikes and you’ve got to admit – Aruba packs a big punch.

 Families and honeymooners flock to this Caribbean island in the Lesser Antilles, and frankly, it’s easy to see why.